 A couple can soak on their own to feel close to one another.
 To make soaking feel more pleasurable, they may ask a friend to jump hump on the bed they’re on.
 The jumping movement moves the couple, creating friction that mimics the way sex feels.
 However, as the couple does not move themselves, many people believe this act is permissible before marriage.

-The term soaking entered the mainstream in 2021 through the social media platform TikTok.
+The term soaking has been around for several years, but it went viral in 2021 through the social media platform TikTok.
 As more Mormon people shared their soaking experiences, news of soaking hit the mainstream media.
 However, LDS people say the practice goes back many years, although in the past it was rarely spoken of.